tucats/ego/docs/TABLES.md

 This limites the output to only rows where the `id` column is less than the value
 200. You can specify multiple filters separated by commas if needed:

-   user@Macbook ~ % ./ego table contents simple filter='id < 200','name="Tom" --order-by id
+   user@Macbook ~ % ./ego table read simple filter='id < 200','name="Tom" --order-by id
     id     name
     ===    ====
     101    Tom